JosiahMg/C-/README.md

 call_C : How to call C program in C++ ?

-constructor1 : which situations call the copy constructor ?
+constructor :

-constructor2 : How to implement a copy constructor and a operator= ?
+    student : which situations call the copy constructor ? person : How to implement a copy constructor and a operator= ?

 valgrind : Detect many memory management and threading bugs.